Statistical inference for association studies in the presence of binary outcome misclassification: Discussion

 \section{Discussion}

-Association studies that use misclassified outcome variables are susceptible to bias in effect estimates \citep{beesley2020statistical, khan2020introduction}.
-In this paper, we presented methods to recover unbiased regression parameters when a binary outcome variable is subject to misclassification and provide software in the R package \textit{COMBO}.
-These methods are based a novel label switching correction algorithm, which is required to overcome model identifiability problems inherent in the likelihood structure.
+Association studies that use misclassified outcome variables are susceptible to bias in effect estimates. \citep{beesley2020statistical, khan2020introduction} In this paper, we presented methods to recover unbiased regression parameters when a binary outcome variable is subject to misclassification and provide software in the \texttt{R} package \textit{COMBO}. \cite{COMBO} These methods are based a novel label switching correction procedure, which is required to overcome model permutation invariance problems inherent in the likelihood structure.
 We show that our methods are able to recover parameter estimates in cases with varying sample sizes and misclassification rates, compared to methods that assume perfect sensitivity, perfect specificity, or no misclassification in the outcome measure.
 To show the utility of our method in real-world problems, we apply our methods to data from the 2020 Medical Expenditure Panel Survey (MEPS) and estimate that sensitivity and specificity rates for MI diagnosis differ by patient gender and age.

-Our methods are attractive because they require little external information, can be implemented without repeated measures or double sampled outcomes, and do not require gold standard labels.
-Our findings also constitute a generalization of the work of Beesley and Mukherjee \cite{beesley2020statistical}.
-Specifically, we no longer require the assumption of perfect specificity, but can still handle cases where such an assumption is valid.
+Our methods are attractive because they require little external information, can be implemented without repeated measures or double-sampled outcomes, and do not require gold standard labels.
+Our findings also constitute a generalization of the work of Beesley and Mukherjee (2020). \cite{beesley2020statistical} Specifically, we no longer require the assumption of perfect specificity, but can still handle cases where such an assumption is valid.
+Moreover, our simulation results showcase the potential risk of assuming the nature of the misclassification (i.e. perfect sensitivity or perfect specificity) in an analysis.
+Depending on response probabilities of the latent outcome, inappropriately deploying \textit{SAMBA}-Sensitivity or \textit{SAMBA}-Specificity can result in parameter estimates that are on par with or worse than those from methods that do not account for misclassification at all (see Setting 1 and Setting 2 results in Section \ref{simulations}).
+Using our methods allows analysts to avoid \textit{a priori} assumptions of perfect specificity or perfect sensitivity, thus avoiding this bias in the event that the assumption is incorrect.